 After cleaning up the dead tantalums, I plugged the card back in, and no smoke came out this time.
 I guess that means I had made progress.
 It booted up with Windows NT, and the measurement software loaded up.
 I thought I had done it until an error popped up "ERROR: OVERLOAD ON PORT 1".
 Nothing was connected to either port 1 or 2, so I figured it must have been something internal.

 I followed a few red herrings at this point, which I will quickly summarise, so that this doesn't drone on forever.
-I tried pulling apart RF cabling, and looking at it on a spectrum analyser, I took shielding off other cards, but I couldn't find anything.
+I tried pulling apart RF cabling, and looking at various submodules on a spectrum analyser.
+I took shielding off other cards, but I couldn't find anything.
 I got a bit discouraged and the VNA was just a paperweight for several months.

 One day, I had finished making an RF PCB with some distributed filters, and I wanted to test it, but with no VNA, that was difficult.
 I got permission to look at it on a VNA at my workplace, and suddenly, I could see exactly what my circuit was doing.
 The ability to test home RF PCBs gave me that final jolt of motivation to fix the VNA.